This article examines serverless, aka Function as a Service (FaaS), architecture and contains the following chapters:

 Serverless is also known as function as a service (FaaS), which describes this model slightly better.

-When a usual cloud-based application is developed, a programmer should think how a server will handle a user's requests, how many server resources to allocate, etc. With the serverless approach, programmers can forget about the server-side and worry only about the functionality of an application.
+When a usual cloud-based application is developed, a programmer should think about how a server will handle a user’s requests, how many server resources to allocate, etc. With the serverless approach, programmers can forget about the server-side and worry only about the functionality of an application.

 “How does serverless work?” you ask.